What does Research Show for CBD and OCD

 An inability to shift between habitual and non-habitual behaviors has been implicated in obsessive-compulsive disorder (OCD), addiction, and other disorders characterized by impaired decision-making.

-CB1 receptors are where endocannabinoids, naturally occuring chemicals in our brains, do their work.
+CB1 receptors are where endocannabinoids, naturally occurring chemicals in our brains, do their work.

 CBD also interacts with the body and brain at these receptors (CB1 and CB2 types).